adil-hussain-84/android-test-experiments/app1/README.md

-# Android Test Orchestrator parameterized tests bug
+# Demonstration of an Android Test Orchestrator parameterized tests bug

 This Android application module demonstrated a bug in the AndroidX test libraries which is now resolved.